rubocode/journey/introduction/index.md

 How do we go about making progress along this path?

 I have chosen to seek the truth instead of preaching.
-What that means is that I am primary a student and not a master.
+What that means is that I am primarily a student and not a master.
 I was in search for the truth and I wanted to learn about everything.
 In my mid forties it occurred to me that some sort of focus and organization would be beneficial.
 These were the days when I had begun studying Steve Jobs and Apple rather closely.